Road Test: Can Ford's long-range Mustang Mach-E live up to its 372-mile billing?

 The Mustang Mach-E was Ford’s first fully electric car.

-The company revived one of its most iconic names for the model and, while it is in SUV, it has a sleek, muscular appearance that makes it stand out from its rivals.
+The company revived one of its most iconic names for the model and, while it is an SUV, it has a sleek, muscular appearance that makes it stand out from its rivals.

 Prices start at around £50,000 for the standard range rear-wheel drive version, rising to more than £75,000 for the super-fast four-wheel drive GT, which has almost 500bhp.